Even when you’re the only one in your business, tax and legal matters are inevitable. And when it’s just you, you’re the

 Knowing the best legal and tax structures for your business, the difference between S Corps and LLCs, and identifying the benefits of each is the best place to start.
 The information floating around can make it all seem extremely complicated and intimidating.
 But it doesn’t have to be.

 A major decision you as an entrepreneur might face as your business grows is choosing between an S Corp versus an LLC.
 These actually aren’t opposing options.
 They work together to provide legal and tax benefits for your business.
 Forming an LLC without becoming an S Corp could mean missing out on serious tax savings.

-Here’s everything you need to know about the differences between S Corp and LLC – and how to know when each is right for your business.
+Here’s everything you need to know about the differences between S Corps and LLCs – and how to know when each is right for your business.

 The Difference between LLC and S Corp